davidensinger/webworke.rs/README.md

 # Webworke.rs
 **Life and Craft in Columbus, Ohio**

-Webworke.rs runs on [Jekyll](http://jekyllrb.com/), a blog-aware, static site generator in Ruby, with some help from [Grunt](http://gruntjs.com/), the JavaScript Task Runner.
+Webworke.rs runs on [Jekyll](http://jekyllrb.com/), a blog-aware, static site generator, with some help from [Grunt](http://gruntjs.com/).

 ## The Stack
 - [Node.js](http://nodejs.org/) and [NPM](https://npmjs.org/): Required for Grunt and Bower